 Like most people they had problems getting a loan for a Modernist house, so they did it in two parts.
 The house won the first prize in residential design at the 1954 International Exhibition of Architecture in Brazil and the 1956 First Honor Award from the AIA.
 Published in the March 1953 issue of Architectural Record.
 A bedroom addition and connecting glass bridge were completed between 1956 and 1957 by builder E. W. Howell.
 In 1960, the combination stable/carport was constructed.
 The swimming pool was added in 1961.
 In 2006, it was sold to Craig Bassam and Christopher Scott Fellows who still owned it as of 2011.
 Listed in the National Register of Historic Places.
 B/W photos by Ezra Stoller.
 Bottom two photos by Nicholas Koenig.

 1951 - The Henry and Anne McDonnell Ford II Addition, aka Halcyon Lodge, 436 Gin Lane, Southampton, Long Island NY.
 Sold in 1981 to John and Elsie Reilly.
 Sold to the Elsie Reilly Nelson Revocable Trust.
 Sold in 2006 to 436 Gin Lane LLC (O. Scott Bommer).
 Bommer also purchased the property next door.
 As of February 2014, Bommer applied to have the entire house demolished.
-The property was sold in late 2014.
-As of January 2015 the house was still in place but a demo permit.
+Sold in late 2014.
+As of January 2015 the house was still in place but a demo permit has been approved.

 1952 - The Richard S. Davis House, 1760 Shoreline Drive, Wayzata MN.
 Sold to Mike and Penny Winton who in the late 1980's added a 2300sf Frank Gehry guest house (middle photo, right).
 Then the land was subdivided with each house on a separate parcel.
 The Johnson-designed house was sold to Bob and Carolyn Nelson.
 BW photos by Ezra Stoller/ESTO.